QuLore: An Adaptive Security Framework to Extend Quantum-Safe Communications to Real-World Networks: Introduction

 However, several challenges hinder its widespread adoption within current communication infrastructures.
 First, QKD requires specialized quantum hardware, which increases deployment cost and complexity \cite{diamanti2016practical}.
 Second, the achievable distance is limited by the lack of quantum repeaters, restricting QKD to metropolitan-scale links.
 Third, extending QKD beyond point-to-point connections often requires trusted relay nodes, which may weaken the security guarantees by introducing additional points of vulnerability.
 Fourth, many QKD systems require dedicated dark fibers for quantum signal transmission, complicating integration with existing optical infrastructures and limiting scalability.

 Although a fully QKD-enabled network represents the ideal quantum-safe communication paradigm, current constraints make such deployments impractical today.
-Instead, real-world networks are usually heterogeneous, comprising both QKD-enabled and classical nodes that rely on PQC, as depicted in Fig. \ref{fig:heterogeneousNetwork}.
+Instead, real-world networks are usually heterogeneous, comprising both QKD-enabled and classical nodes that rely on PQC, as depicted in Figure~\ref{fig:heterogeneousNetwork}.
 Each node is defined as a site that may include one or more pieces of network equipment, quantum equipment, or other related infrastructure.
 Hybrid architectures that strategically integrate both approaches offer a realistic path forward: they enable the gradual incorporation of QKD while ensuring continuity of service through PQC.
 This heterogeneity, however, introduces new challenges for providing end-to-end (E2E) quantum-safe communication across mixed networks.

-Building on our previous work on scalable QKD architectures \cite{sanz2025quantumsafescalablenetworksopen}, which introduced a hierarchical Key Management System (KMS) with Virtual KMSs (vKMS) and a centralized Quantum Security Controller (QuSeC) for efficient KMS discovery and multi-hop relay path computation, this paper extends the model to heterogeneous networks.
+Our previous work on scalable QKD architectures \cite{sanz2025toward} introduced a hierarchical Key Management System (KMS) with Virtual KMSs (vKMS) and a centralized Quantum Security Controller (QuSeC) for efficient KMS discovery and multi-hop relay path computation.
+Building on that work, this paper extends the model to heterogeneous networks.
 While that earlier solution improved scalability with compliance with ETSI specifications, it assumed universal QKD capability, limiting its applicability in transitional or hybrid environments.

 To address this gap, we propose an adaptive security framework that unifies QKD and PQC under centralized management.
 The framework introduces a layered architecture with vKMSs and a QuSeC that dynamically assigns one of four security levels, ranging from pure QKD to pure PQC, with hybrid strategies that leverage Key Derivation Functions (KDFs).
 This ensures that each communication session receives the strongest feasible quantum-safe protection, regardless of node capabilities.
 Therefore, the main contributions of this work are the following: